 Jake was born with cerebral palsy (CP) and non-verbal learning disorder (NLVD).
 The doctors stated he would likely never be able to walk.
 After close to fifty surgical procedures, he has defied all odds!
 He has brought awareness to CP, NVLD, and people with “disabilities” by speaking to teachers, doctors, social workers, and students.
 In his spare time, he enjoys writing short stories and making people laugh.
 Jake is known for his constant smile and the positivity he brings into every situation.

-Mike is a Marketing professional of 16 years who is currently the Marketing Director of YouthWorks, a youth missions organization.
+Mike is a Marketing professional of 16 years who is currently the Marketing Manager at KLC Financial.
 He is passionate about his faith in Jesus and loves to use his talents and experience in marketing to support organizations focused on serving others and making an impact.

 Mike enjoys his family time with his wife Jenny and three kids (Leona, Violet, and Isaiah) where they spend time on fun projects and relaxing on their 15 acre hobby farm.
 As an extreme extrovert, Mike loves the company of others by cherishing a tasty meal and a good conversation.